perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 3 - Data Security Policy.md

 ## Personal Data Protection Guidelines
 - Advisory in nature and do not constitute legal advice
-- Provide guidance on the manner in which the commission
+- Provide guidance on the manner in which the commission will interpret provisions of the PDPA
+- **Guidelines:**
+	- Main Advisory Guidelines
+	- Sector-Specific Advisory Guidelines
+	- Industry-Led Guidelines
+	- Others